Effect-TS/effect/packages/schema/README.md

 ## Tuples

-### Required Elements
+### required Elements

-To define a tuple with Required elements, you simply specify the list of elements:
+To define a tuple with required elements, you simply specify the list of elements:

 ```ts
 import * as S from "@effect/schema/Schema"